-Arabic grass is a type of lawn grass preferred for its beauty.
+Arabic grass in Kenya is a type of lawn grass preferred for its beauty.
 It is fine leafed and has a deep green colour.
 This is the most popular grass for lawns in Kenya because of the features that are described below.

 Main features of Arabic grass